DirkMausF/Wineskin-Modernized/README.md

 Originally developed by urgesoftware.com, the original project is not maintained anymore.
 So we decided to reanimate it.

-This project mainly consists of source from [Unoffical_Wineskin](https://github.com/vitor251093/wineskin/commits/Unoffical_Wineskin/), [The-Wineskin-Project](https://github.com/The-Wineskin-Project/wineskin-source/) and [Gcenx/WineskinServer](https://github.com/Gcenx/WineskinServer/).
+This project mainly consists of source from [Unoffical_Wineskin](https://github.com/vitor251093/wineskin/commits/Unoffical_Wineskin/), [The-Wineskin-Project](https://github.com/The-Wineskin-Project/wineskin-source/) and [Gcenx/WineskinServer](https://github.com/Gcenx/WineskinServer/) and myself.

-**You are welcome to contribute, making Wineskin a better solution! ;)**
+You are welcome to contribute, making **Wineskin Modernized** a better solution! ;)

 ## How Does It Work?